 In March 2005, special Sakhalin IMPN Congress established the new Regional Council of Authorized Representatives of the Indigenous Minorities of the Sakhalin Oblast and appointed council members resulting in a new Declaration of Mutual Assistance and Cooperation between the Regional Council and the Company in 2006.

-On September 4, 2012, a tri-partite cooperation agreement was executed between ENL, Regional Council, and the Sakhalin Oblast Government (see the link for Cooperation Agreement).
+On September 4, 2012, a tri-partite cooperation agreement was executed between ENL, Regional Council, and the Sakhalin Oblast Government (Cooperation Agreement).
 In accordance with the agreement, an Advisory Committee with equal representation from all three parties was formed to discuss matters of mutual interests.

 In December 2003, ENL signed a Declaration of Mutual Assistance and Cooperation with the Ulchsky District non-government Organization of IMPN and Priamurye.
 At the same time, an Advisory Board was formed and has been productively functioning to the present day.